ivaantxo/Pokeemerald-Base-Hispana/README.md

 # Pokémon Esmeralda

-This is a decompilation of Pokémon Esmeralda(Pokémon Emerald French version).
+This is a decompilation of Pokémon Esmeralda(Pokémon Emerald Spanish version).

 It builds the following ROM: